ConditionHQConditionHQ

 WA Rental Bond & Condition Report Rules: What Property Managers Need to Know (2026)

-A property manager's guide to Western Australia's condition report requirements and bond dispute process under the Residential Tenancies Act 1987.
-Covers the Property Condition Report form, the Bond Administrator, timelines, Magistrates Court disputes, and recent law changes.
+A property manager's guide to Western Australia's condition report requirements and bond dispute process.
+Updated for the March 2026 reforms: covers the new Commissioner for Consumer Protection determination process, BondsOnline, evidence requirements, the Property Condition Report form, and Magistrates Court appeals.

 By David Yu·